 Responding to the urban bushland setting and work of Barkindji photographer Kent Morris students will learn how to remix and manipulate some of their images to create a new composition.

 Student's will select their best photograph or artwork to be printed on A4 photo paper at Field of Mars EEC.
-Printed images will be framed.
+Printed images will be framed and returned to school at a later date.

 Facilitator - Emily Besser